ddavison/chrome-extension-template/README.md

-CoffeeScript HAML SASS Chrome Extension Template
+Chrome Extension Template
 ===

-> Any chrome extension I release uses CoffeeScript, SASS and HAML.
-This template
+> A Chrome Extension skeleton to be used when creating new chrome extensions
-> is what I use when I start a new chrome extension
+> using CoffeeScript, HAML, SASS, Travis, and Grunt

 Instructions
 ===